frafra/docs/docs/variants/hardkernel_odroid_h4/hardware-matrix.md

 ## Introduction

-This document describes the hardware configuration used for validation of Dasharo on the Hardkernel ODROID H4+.
+This document describes the hardware configuration used for validation of Dasharo on the Hardkernel ODROID H4.

-## MinnowBoard Turbot Quad Core
+## Hardkernel ODROID H4+

 | Component                      | Description                                 |
 |--------------------------------|---------------------------------------------|